lizaodawn/IMMARKUS-wiki-clone/Defining-your-data-model.md

 - Add a __description__ that explains how to use this entity class

 On the right side of the editor, you will see a preview of how your Entity Class will appear, when used in the annotation interface.

+## Entity Class Properties

+The purpose of Entity Classes is not just to identify certain things or concepts in your annotations.
+They also allow you to record specific details of an entity in a structured manner.